Creating a 3D PDF

-Note: Creating from SolidWorks or SketchUp Pro files requires that both the application (SolidWorks or SketchUp Pro) and either Bluebeam Revu CAD or eXtreme be installed on the computer.
+Note: Creating from SketchUp Pro files requires access to SketchUp Pro and either Revu Core or Revu Complete.

 Universal 3D (*.u3d) or Industry Foundation Classes (*.ifc) files can be drag-and-dropped directly into Revu to create 3D PDFs.
 They can also be opened from within Revu to create 3D PDFs, as described below: